Prayers of St. Ignatius and other Jesuits

 Jesus Christ, may your death be my life

-and in your dying may I learn how to live.
+And in your dying may I learn how to live.

 May your struggles be my rest,